-Ohio’s 11th District
+Ohio’s 11th Congressional District

-Ohio’s 11th Congressional District, which includes most of the black-majority precincts between Cleveland and Akron, became vacant when incumbent Rep. Marcia Fudge (D) resigned to become Secretary of Housing and Urban Development in the Biden Cabinet.
+Ohio’s 11th Congressional District, which includes most of the majority-Black precincts between Cleveland and Akron, became vacant when incumbent Rep. Marcia Fudge (D) resigned to become Secretary of Housing and Urban Development in the Biden Cabinet.
 Primary elections were held on Aug.
-3, with Shontel Brown (D), a member of the Cuyahoga County Council, winning a close nomination race against Sen. Bernie Sanders’ ally Nina Turner (D).
+3, with Shontel Brown (D), a member of the Cuyahoga County Council, winning a close nomination race against Sen. Bernie Sanders’ (D-Vt.) ally Nina Turner (D).
 Brown will face 2020 Republican nominee Laverne Gore in the general election and is expected to win easily, as Fudge won in 2020 with over 80% of the vote.

-Ohio’s 15th District
+Ohio’s 15th Congressional District

-The 15th District, based south of Columbus, will also elect a new member due to the resignation of incumbent Rep. Steve Stivers (R).
+The 15th Congressional District, based south of Columbus, will also elect a new member due to the resignation of incumbent Rep. Steve Stivers (R).
 The Aug.
 3 primary was an early test of Trump’s continued influence over the GOP, as the candidate he endorsed, Mike Carey, easily prevailed over several others, including state Rep. Jeff LaRe who had been endorsed by Stivers and a host of local Republican officeholders.
 Carey is running as a strong supporter of Trump and has highlighted his support for the fossil fuel industry, banning critical race theory in public schools, cracking down on the southern border and criminalizing abortion.

 Carey faces state Rep. Allison Russo (D) in the general election.
-The special election in Ohio’s 15th District has the potential to be more competitive than the one in the 11th, as the 15th is less conservative than some other Ohio districts.
+The special election in Ohio’s 15th Congressional District has the potential to be more competitive than the one in the 11th, as the 15th is less conservative than some other Ohio districts.
 Trump only won 56% of the vote in 2020 and the district has historically elected moderate Republicans to office.
 Even if Carey wins, a strong performance from Russo may be a good sign for Democrats heading into next year, although you shouldn’t infer too much from any single special election.

-Florida’s 20th District
+Florida’s 20th Congressional District

-Florida’s 20th District has been vacant since incumbent Rep. Alcee Hastings (D) died of pancreatic cancer in April.
+Florida’s 20th Congressional District has been vacant since incumbent Rep. Alcee Hastings (D) died of pancreatic cancer in April.
 Gov. Ron DeSantis (R) faced criticism for waiting over a month to schedule the special election and for picking a date that will leave the seat vacant for over nine months.
 11 Democrats are running in the Nov.
 2 primary and whoever wins is almost assured of victory in the Jan.
 11 general election, as the district is one of the safest for Democrats in the entire state.
 Major fault lines in the primary have emerged over the Democratic Party’s reconciliation agenda and the Biden administration’s treatment of Haitian migrants on the southern border.

 Pennsylvania will hold a few critical judicial elections.

 39 states select at least some of their state judges through elections.
 However, judicial elections often receive less attention from voters and the media despite the considerable power judges hold.
 One state that will have a few such judicial elections this November is Pennsylvania.
 In Pennsylvania, judges are initially elected to first terms in contested partisan elections.
-After serving a 10-year term, they run in non-partisan, retention elections — where voters only have the option to vote yes or no on whether the judge should remain in office for another term.
+After serving a 10-year term, they run in non-partisan retention elections — where voters only have the option to vote yes or no on whether the judge should remain in office for another term.